|

 John Popovich has likely done more for Greater Cincinnati High School

 sports than any one athlete or coach over the last 40 years.
+A true advocate and champion of high school sports throughout his

 professional career in Cincinnati, Popovich becomes only the second